GIngleby16/netbeans/README.md

 ### IDE editor

 org.netbeans.modules.editor.impl.StatusLineFactories - this class was modified to  make sure editor status lines are made visible in Dialogs that implement NbWindow.

+# Debugging

+Some API methods have had their visibility changed to public (from protected or private).
+These changes were performed to quickly integrate a debug window that provided visibility to model internal values.
+When the API is more stable the visibility will be changed back.

+In contrib/gingleby there is a NetBeansDND NetBeans Platform application.
+It contains two modules (NetBeansDNDModule and WindowManagerSpy).
+NetBeansDNDModule is a simple application with some test TopComponents (Editors and Views) that can be used to test the drag/drop capability.

+WindowManagerSpy displays a debug window that allows you to:

+* Invoke the garbage collector
+* View groups
+* View DockingStatus (minimized, maximized, default status)
+* View Modes:mode2Model mapping
+* View ModesSubModel:editorSplitSubModel
+* View ModesSubModel:modes mapping
+* View ModesSubModel:sides mapping (sliding modes)
+* View ModesSubModel:mode2NbWindow (map of mode to floating window)
+* View TopComponentRegistry listener events
+* View TopComponentRegistry content
+* View ViewHierarchy (For each window/split root map)
+* View WindowManager listener
+* View z-order for all windows